KAI KUH-1 Surion: Operational history

 On 22 May 2013, a handover ceremony of ten Surions was conducted to mark the helicopter's deployment at the Army Aviation School in Nonsan, South Chungcheong Province, attended by President Park Geun-hye.

 The KUH-1 performed its first operational mission in August 2015, conducting MEDEVAC in the aftermath of North Korean artillery shells that struck South Korean territory near the Korean Demilitarized Zone.
 Since entering service, the Surion has reportedly held an availability rate in excess of 80 percent.

-The Surion was grounded in July 2016 in response to the CHC Helikopter Service Flight 241.
+In July 2016, the Surion was grounded in response to the CHC Helikopter Service Flight 241.
 In late 2016, deliveries of the Surion were halted while a resolution for an icing issue that was discovered during winter testing was worked upon.
 In late 2017, the Surion underwent a repeat of its icing trials to validate this aspect of its performance.

 In July 2020, the South Korean Army retired the last of its UH-1H helicopters after 52 years of operation, the type being replaced by the Surion.
-The Surion may also replace South Korea's inventory of 103 UH-60P Black Hawk helicopters, but in October 2020 a lawmaker raised concerns that DAPA's decision to retire them in favor of producing 130 additional KUH-1s would cost more than upgrading them while delivering a helicopter with worse endurance, range, and carrying capacity.
+The Surion may replace South Korea's inventory of 103 UH-60P Black Hawk helicopters.
+In October 2020, a lawmaker raised concerns that DAPA's decision to retire them in favor of producing 130 additional KUH-1s would cost more than upgrading them, while delivering a helicopter with worse endurance, range, and carrying capacity.

+On 4 June 2024, the final Surion was delivered to the ROK Army.
+Since production began in December 2010 and deliveries started in December 2012, 210 KUH-1s and 8 KUH-1Ms were acquired.

+On 17th March 2025, a Surion was completely destroyed in an accident, when a Heron UAV Drone crashed into it while landing.

 Variants

-The following variants were planned by KAI aside from the manufacture of the Surion.
+The following variants were planned by KAI, aside from the manufacture of the Surion.